Johnny-Foreigner/predicting_purchases/reports/README.md

 <a href="https://www.statista.com/statistics/477804/online-shopping-cart-abandonment-rate-worldwide/" rel="nofollow"><img src="https://www.statista.com/graphic/1/477804/online-shopping-cart-abandonment-rate-worldwide.jpg" alt="Statistic: Online shopping cart abandonment rate worldwide from 2006 to 2019 | Statista" style="width: 100%; height: auto !important; max-width:1000px;-ms-interpolation-mode: bicubic;"/></a><br />Find more statistics at  <a href="https://www.statista.com" rel="nofollow">Statista</a> <sup>2</sup>

 The good news for data scientists is that during an in store purchase a customer can have a large degree of privacy, while almost every move an online customer makes is tracked and stored in a series of databases.
 This data can be used to produce insights into customer purchasing behaviour, and spending patterns.
-Using the "eCommerce Events History in Cosmetics Shop" on kaggle<sup>3</sup> (https://www.kaggle.com/mkechinov/ecommerce-events-history-in-cosmetics-shop) we plan to analyse the purchasing patterns in the five month history the dataset provides and predict wether a customer is going to remove an item from their cart.
+Using the "eCommerce Events History in Cosmetics Shop" on kaggle<sup>3</sup> (https://www.kaggle.com/mkechinov/ecommerce-events-history-in-cosmetics-shop) I plan to analyse the purchasing patterns in the five month history the dataset provides and predict wether a customer is going to remove an item from their cart.
 With this knowledge a company can then provide incentives, such as free shipping or discounts to turn that removal into a purchase.

 # Data Understanding